SpruceKit

 Step 0: Install DIDKit

-To install the DIDKit command line program on GNU/Linux, MacOS, or Windows+WSL, first install cargo.
-With build-essential or equivalent tools also installed, run:
+To install the DIDKit command line program on GNU/Linux, MacOS, or Windows+WSL, first install .
+With or equivalent tools also installed, run:

 cargo install didkit-cli